ActivitySim/activitysim/docs/dev-guide/install.md

 ## Package Manager

 ActivitySim has a lot of dependencies.
-It's easiest and fastest to install them using a package manager like conda.
-There's a faster version called [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
+It's easiest and fastest to install them using a package manager like conda, or its faster and free sibling [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
 Depending on your security settings, you might need to install in a container like docker, instructions for that are coming soon.